PoE-code/Pool-of-Experts-code/README.md

 We compared the merge results using PoE for Ei trained using only L<sub>soft</sub> and L<sub>scale</sub> added L<sub>CKD</sub>, respectively, to see the effect of L<sub>scale</sub> in Section 4.1.
 The results are shown in Table 6.
 The results showed the average of the results for each combination.
 In Table Table 6 out mis/all mis means the rate at which the misclassification occurred due to having the largest logit value in the wrong M(H<sub>j</sub>) other than the model M(H<sub>i</sub>) of the H<sub>i</sub> to which each image belongs.
 L<sub>soft</sub> can confirm that the out mis/all mis are higher than the L<sub>CKD</sub> in both CIFAR-100 and Tiny-ImageNet, even though the high confidence issue has been resolved.

-# Quick Start: CIFAR-100, Tiny_ImageNet
+# Quick Start: CIFAR-100, TinyImageNet
-We provide an CIFAR-100 example for Pool of Experts
+We provide CIFAR-100 and TinyImageNet examples for Pool of Experts

 ### Preprocessing phase
     python Run_preprocessing.py